BUSM 2016 Entrepreneurial Management and Innovation

 Coordinator Dilupa Nakandala Opens in new window

-Description This unit examines the theory, practice and nature of entrepreneurship, as a virtual but often neglected and misunderstood mode of management.
-A basic premise underlying this unit is that all business entities require enterprising management to enhance their survival ability.
+Description This subject examines the theory, practice and nature of entrepreneurship, as a virtual but often neglected and misunderstood mode of management.
+A basic premise underlying this subject is that all business entities require enterprising management to enhance their survival ability.
 This proposition is relevant to new and older, small and large organisations.
 Additionally, contemporary management practice requires the modern manager to be creative in a learning context and the ways in which these creative environments are reached through entrepreneurship are explored.

 Discipline Business Management

 Student Contribution Band HECS Band 4 10cp

 Check your HECS Band contribution amount via the Fees page.